In 2022, tuition for full-time students at Loyola University New Orleans was $43,160 a year.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Loyola University New Orleans is $13,992 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at Loyola University New Orleans costs $14,606 a year.
+This covers the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat all or some of your meals the school dining facilities.

 |Total Estimated Costs|